tock/tock/doc/Compilation.md

 ### Tock userland compilation environment

-Tock provides aims to provide a build environment that is easy for application authors to integrate with.
+Tock aims to provide a build environment that is easy for application authors to integrate with.
 Check out the [examples](../userland/examples) folder for sample applications.
 The Tock userland build system will automatically build with all of the correct flags and generate TABs for all supported Tock architectures.

 To leverage the Tock build system, you must: